ortega-alejandro/pdf-table-extraction/input/ReadMe.md

-#Folder for Table Extraction Inpur
+# Folder for Table Extraction Input